 Some massage techniques use gentle pressure and kneading, while others employ pressure directed at specific trigger points.
-While there are more than 80 different types of therapeutic massage, these are the four most common techniques:
+While there are more than 80 different types of therapeutic massage, these are the most common techniques:

 Deep tissue massage relieves tension in deeper layers of muscles and connective tissue or fascia.
 Your doctor uses techniques that are similar to Swedish massage, but with deeper pressure and with a focus on areas of pain and tension.
 This therapy helps break down adhesions, relieve pain, and restore movement.